arteeh/aframe/README.md

 Metaversey stuff for a-frame sites.
 Banter, but decentralized.

 ### Browser extension
-Browser extension that injects a-frame entities like the site explorer UI into every a-scene.
+Browser extension that injects 'essential' a-frame entities like the site explorer UI into every a-scene if they're not there already.

 Browser extension example:\
 https://github.com/mdn/webextensions-examples/tree/main/borderify